 When it was originally built by S.C.
-Glenn, the “station” consisted of little more than a cabin, a barn, and a make-shift store, where Glenn sold limited supplies, hay, and grain.
+Glenn, the “station” consisted of little more than a cabin, a barn, and a makeshift store, where Glenn sold limited supplies, hay, and grain.

-David became discouraged as he continually met miners returning from Colorado with nothing in their pockets but disappointment.
+David became discouraged as he met miners returning from Colorado with nothing in their pockets but disappointment.
 Changing tactics, David McCanles bought the Rock Creek Station from Glenn in March, deciding to take up “road ranching” rather than gold prospecting.

 The following year, McCanles leased the East Ranch to the Russell, Waddell, and Majors Company, which owned the Overland Stage Company and founded the Pony Express.
 They installed Horace G. Wellman as their company agent and station keeper and hired James W. “Doc” Brink as a stock tender.
-Later, the company made arrangements with McCanles to buy the station with a cash down payment and the remainder in installments.
+Later, the company arranged with McCanles to buy the station with a cash down payment and the remainder in installments.